 There are various different types of damp box.
 I will explain how to make each different type.
 The first one I will explain is the type from which the word ‘damp box’ gets its name.
 Not surprisingly the first step is to find a suitable box!

 Here are the steps to follow to make an invaluable damp box that can last for years.
-If you would like to download my handy checklist for making your damp box for clay, click the button below.

 What you will need to make a damp box for clay